Welcome to Refresh

 Active and Healthy

 - If you’re 60 or older, or Aboriginal or Torres Strait Islander and 45 or over, you can get Healthy and Active for Life thanks to a FREE 10-week online program from NSW Health.
 You will receive beginner-level exercise videos to do at your own pace, healthy eating and lifestyle tips, as well as telephone support from a trained coach at a time that suits you.
 And all from the comfort of your own home.
+All you need is a computer or tablet device to get started!
 Programs run every quarter, but places are limited – so book now to avoid missing out.
 To register or for more information, visit the website or call Health Promotion on 4320 9700.